basecamp/pow/MANUAL.md

 symlinks that point to the same application will share the same worker processes.

+#### The Default Virtual Host ####

+If you attempt to access a domain that Pow doesn't understand, like http://localhost/, you'll see a page letting you know that Pow is installed and working correctly, with instructions on how to set up an application.

+You can override this behavior to serve all requests for unhandled domains with a particular Rack application.
+Create a symlink in `~/.pow` named `default` and point it to the application of your choice.

 ### Customizing Environment Variables ###

 Pow lets you customize the environment in which worker processes